script-php/EasyAPP/README.md

 # About EasyAPP

 EasyAPP is a different type of Framework, not like all regular MVC scripts.
-EasyAPP script aims to help you in the easy development of any type of website very easily, without consuming resources in vain.
+EasyAPP script aims to help you in the easy development of any type of website, without consuming resources in vain.

 # Learning
 With EasyAPP your codes are clean and you can easy develop your project, since everything is made with the maximum of concern to being easy maintained later.
 No spaghetti code :D